MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ![The simple extension running](./part1-simple-extension-images/extension-running.png)

+In Part 1 of the tutorial, you create a simple static extension, that displays a single image.
+In Part 2 of the tutorial, you add JavaScript code to switch which image is displayed.

-In this tutorial, you'll learn how to create an extension by:
+In this Part 1 tutorial, you'll learn how to create a simple extension by doing the following:

-*   Creating a `manifest.json` file.
+1. Create a manifest.json file.
-*   Adding icons.
+1. Add icons for launching the extension.
-*   Opening a default pop-up dialog.
+1. Open a default pop-up dialog.
+1. Install and test the extension.

+These steps are detailed below.

-If you want to test out the completed extension that you are building in this tutorial, either:
+If you want to test out the completed extension that you will build in this tutorial, or view its finished code, either:
 * Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use repo directory `/extension-getting-started-part1/`.
 * Download the source code from the repo directory [MicrosoftEdge-Extensions repo > extension-getting-started-part1](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1).

+Then you can install and run the finished extension that's in the repo, per [Sideload an extension to install and test it locally](extension-sideloading.md).

 <!-- ====================================================================== -->